An observer's perspective of the Unruh and Hawking effects -- using coherent signals to extract information from a black hole: Extension to Hawking's calculation

 \section{Extension to Hawking's calculation}

 Hawking radiation is obtained through a similar calculation, with a non-flat event-horizon\cite{Kempf, Hawking1}.
-The same considerations apply here, i.e., it is generic and doesn't apply to just the vacuum state, but to any general state.
+The same considerations apply here, i.e., it is generic and doesn't apply to just the vacuum state, but to any general state with an incoherent set of modes.
 Let us study this in detail.